jcbhmr/ecmascript-wasm/README.md

 - [wkg](https://github.com/bytecodealliance/wasm-pkg-tools)

-This is **just the WIT definitions** for the `jcbhmr:ecmascript` interfaces.
-There is no runtime code here.
+TODO: Describe how to test the WIT definitions for validity \
+TODO: Provide some examples on how to use these WIT definitions in `examples/`